MaanyaUpadhyaya/dentalreporting/README.md

 <img src="readme/cb3.png" alt="Image" width = "400">

-Step 3: The user is asked to choose between three options as to how the region numbers are to be considered.In case of any error a pop up window with the standard representation of the FDI teeth number.
+Step 3: The user is asked to choose between three options as to how the region numbers are to be considered.In case of any error a pop up window with the standard representation of the FDI teeth number will appear.The user has to enter the number of virtual implants to be considered.

 <img src="readme/cb4.png" alt="Image" width = "400">

+Step 4: On proper entry of all the required details the report is generated and saved under a folder named as "reports"

 ## UI Mock: